dckms/system-architecture/_sources/emacsway/it/sdlc/uncertainty-management/adaptation/software-design/software-design.rst.txt

     This sounds counterintuitive.
     When I talk about refactoring, people can easily see that it improves quality.
     Better internal design, readability, reducing bugs—all theseimprove quality.
-    But doesn’t the time I spend on refactoring reduce the speed of development?
+    But doesn't the time I spend on refactoring reduce the speed of development?

     When I talk to software developers who have been working on a system for a while, I often hear that they were able to make progress rapidly at first, but now it takes much longer to add new features.
-    Every new feature requires more and more time to understand how to fit it into the existing code base, and once it’s added, bugs often crop up that take even longer to fix.
+    Every new feature requires more and more time to understand how to fit it into the existing code base, and once it's added, bugs often crop up that take even longer to fix.
     The code base starts looking like a series of patches covering patches, and it takes an exercise in archaeology to figure out how things work.
     This burden slows down adding new features — to the point that developers wish they could start again from a blank slate.

     I can visualize this state of affairs with :ref:`the following pseudograph <emacsway-design-stamina-graph>`.

     But some teams report a different experience.
-    They find they can add new features faster because they can leverage the existing things by quickly building on what’s already there.
+    They find they can add new features faster because they can leverage the existing things by quickly building on what's already there.

     The difference between these two is the internal quality of the software.
     Software with a good internal design allows me to easily find how and where I need to make changes to add a new feature.
     Good modularity allows me to only have to understand a small subset of the code base to make a change.
-    If the code is clear, I’m less likely to introduce a bug, and if I do, the debugging effort is much easier.
+    If the code is clear, I'm less likely to introduce a bug, and if I do, the debugging effort is much easier.
     Done well, my code base turns into a platform for building new features for its domain.

     I refer to this effect as the `Design Stamina Hypothesis <https://martinfowler.com/bliki/DesignStaminaHypothesis.html>`__:
     By putting our effort into a good internal design, we increase the stamina of the software effort, allowing us to go faster for longer.
-    I can’t prove that this is the case, which is why I refer to it as a hypothesis.
+    I can't prove that this is the case, which is why I refer to it as a hypothesis.
-    But it explains my experience, together with the experience of hundreds of great programmers that I’ve got to know over my career.
+    But it explains my experience, together with the experience of hundreds of great programmers that I've got to know over my career.

     Twenty years ago, the conventional wisdom was that to get this kind of good design, it had to be completed before starting to program — because once we wrote the code, we could only face decay.
     Refactoring changes this picture.